rust-lang/rfcs/text/3334-niche.md

 For instance, the compiler may be able to elide bounds checks that the valid values always satisfy.

+Niches do not affect pattern-matching exhaustiveness.
+For the purposes of pattern matching, the compiler will check exhaustiveness as if the field could take on any value.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives